ey92/notes/1101/1101vocab.md

 **phone** - a speech sound

 **prime** - fundamental element in visual-gestural languages, equivalent to phoneme in auditory-vocal languages, except primes produced simultaneously; phonemes only produced sequentially

+---

+# Ch.
+3 Phonology
+**phonetic inventory** - set of sounds that are produced as part of the grammar of a language

+**phonotactic constraint** - restriction on possible combinations of sounds

+**sound substitution** - sounds that exit in a language used to replace sounds that don't exist when borrowing or speaking a foreign word